An interesting discussion happened in a Facebook group on the subject of sharing video with players. It began with the following statement.

 This, however, is quite different than the development phase.
 In the latter case players must absolutely acknowledge their errors.
-More than that, they need to look at them critically so they can go about trying to correct them.
+More than that, they need to look at them critically (but nonjudgementally) so they can try to correct them.
 This is a hugely important part of the intentional practice process.
 See the post Climbing Mistake Mountain, and if you haven’t already, consider reading The Talent Code.

 By the way, it’s important to know which phase you’re in.
 If you want players to have a performance mentality and let go of mistakes, you can’t then provide technical feedback when they make them.

 Getting the most out of video

 I use video a lot.
 If I have the capability where I’m coaching, I use delayed video during practice.
 This gives players instant visual feedback on what they just did.
 They can see it for themselves, and link what it felt like kinesthetically with what actually happened.
 I can also provide additional comment on what they’re watching.
 This is for both the errors and the good repetitions, so you get both error recognition and confirmation of successful performance.

 Delayed video in practice is obviously a raw feed.
 There’s no chance to edit it, though as coach you can draw the player’s focus to something specific.
 It’s that latter element that I think needs to be a big feature of providing players with game footage after the fact.

 While I agree that if just shown raw video players will tend to fixate on their mistakes – certainly female players tend to be that way – I don’t actually think that’s the biggest concern.
 To me the problem tends to be a lack of specific focus on what’s most important.